WayfaringBloke/dnd/writing/pub/Character_Creation.md

 ### Burned Hacker
 You have seen enough information to convince you that:
 - Everyone in Cloud City is dead, and has been for half a decade.
-- Royal West covered up a massacre of mass protests in Xim in 045.
+- Royal West covered up a massacre of protestors in Xim in 045.
 - Ingraham Reeves is gay.
-- There's barre
+- There's gold bullions buried all over the salt flats
+-

 ### Discharged Corp Killer (Ex-Military)